TAKE ONE OF THESE FUN DAY TRIPS FROM PERTH

 The highlight attraction here is the incredible 1.8 kilometres Busselton Jetty, considered one of the world’s longest wooden structures.
 Originally built to serve the busy port, today, the Jetty is a tourist destination with a railway, underwater observatory, shops, and cafes.

 Busselton is also a great place to hit the water, with white sandy beaches and wonderfully clear, calm water.
 There are excellent opportunities for swimming, snorkeling, skiing, kayaking, or diving, while if you feel like heading further offshore, there’s plenty of whale watching tours available as well.

 And of course, don’t forget to visit the Busselton Museum, located inside the Old Butter Factory – the oldest dairy in Western Australia!

 Where: Busselton is a 2 and a half-hour drive from Perth – it’s 3.5 hours by public transport so you might be better off renting a car if you don’t have one or booking a tour from Perth

-Cervantes is a small crayfishing town located on the coast of Western Australia, about 200 kilometres north of Perth.
+Cervantes is a small cray fishing town on the coast of Western Australia, about 200 kilometres north of Perth.
 A popular weekend getaway spot for Perth locals, Cervantes is also one of Perth’s best day trips.
 It’s the gateway to Nambung National Park and the Pinnacles (mentioned above), but Cervantes also has much more to offer.

 There’s a fascinating Street Art Trail through the town, featuring 23 pieces of art on various topics – from the ocean to the town’s famous namesake, Spanish author Miguel de Cervantes.

 There are great spots around town for surfing, swimming, boating, kayaking, snorkeling, and fishing.
 There is also some fantastic hiking in the area.

 And of course, don’t miss Lake Thetis and its Thrombolites, just south of town.
 Lake Thetis has extremely high salinity levels, similar to conditions in primeval Earth.
 This allows for the development of stromatolites and thrombolites, some of the earliest known living organisms, and essentially living fossils.